Info Header

 Contact Us

-Attorney Advertising, Advertising Material: Hospital Class Action Lawsuits & Investigations are being handled by Dolin, Thomas & Solomon LLP.
+Attorney Advertising, Advertising Material: Hospital Class Action Lawsuits & Investigations are being handled by Thomas & Solomon LLP.
 Prior Results do not guarantee similar outcomes.
 Damage awards in other lawsuits are only identified as an example of the types of settlements obtained and are not a guarantee of whether any recovery may be obtained.
-If Dolin, Thomas & Solomon LLP represents you, our representation will be limited to unpaid wage claims or claims arising out of wage and hour law as alleged in the complaint if it is filed.
+If Thomas & Solomon LLP represents you, our representation will be limited to unpaid wage claims or claims arising out of wage and hour law as alleged in the complaint if it is filed.
 This website should not be construed as legal advice.
-Attorneys at Dolin, Thomas & Solomon LLP are licensed to practice in New York State only.
-Dolin, Thomas & Solomon is not responsible for the content of external internet sites or images from other sources.
+Attorneys at Thomas & Solomon LLP are licensed to practice in New York State, California, New Jersey, and Pennsylvania only.
+Thomas & Solomon is not responsible for the content of external internet sites or images from other sources.